Celebrating 20 years of the Jack Casady Bass

 So, I wanted to have an instrument where the individual player could with the density, the meat in their hands or how they approached the instrument --get something different.
 It's the player, it's not the instrument.
 But at the same time, you want an instrument that will respond to different directions that you discover and hopefully this instrument does that.

 None of this would have happened without Epiphone.
-Seventeen years later, I really didn't expect that this would still be in the line.
+Twenty years later, I really didn't expect that this would still be in the line.
 It's a testament to how unique Epiphone is in the industry.
 And Jim seems to like to work in the vintage area of instruments that have come and gone because of fashion.
 Epiphone brings them back so the new young players will come along and hear these instruments and understand what a good instrument is supposed to sound like.
 That's why I love Epiphone.